-The ongoing debate about climate change-global warming continues and it is hard to see an end to it.
-It does feel to me that the need to be right or win an argument has become more of a priority than changing our behaviour.
+The ongoing debate about climate change-global warming continues, and it is hard to see an end to it.
+It does feel that the need to be right or win an argument has become more of a priority than changing our behaviour.

-In all this chaos there still hope and people around the world continue to work to find solutions to our imminent catastrophe.
-I could spend a lifetime talking about such wonderful people but today I will just mention one of the solutions that is worth knowing about which is carbon offsetting.
+In all this chaos, there is still hope, and people worldwide continue to work to find solutions to our imminent catastrophe.
+I could spend a lifetime talking about such wonderful people, but today I will just mention one of the solutions that is worth knowing about, which is carbon offsetting.

-With no further ado, here it is what I understand about carbon offsetting.
+With no further ado, here is what I understand about carbon offsetting.

 What is carbon offsetting?